 Immersive Dining with Chef Zach Keeshig

 If you want to step up your dining endeavours even further, book an intimate tasting experience with local Celebrity Ojibway Chef Zach Keeshig during your stay at The Resting Place.
-He forages & sources all his ingredients locally and preps the meal on-sight.
+He forages & sources all his ingredients locally and preps the meal on-site.
 He made a sensational spread for us, including Georgian Bay Smoked Fish Flat Bread, Sauteed Beef Tongue (yes guys, I ate tongue, and it was tasty until my mind got the best of me!) w/ Braised Beef Cheek and Foraged Duck Egg Ravioli, Apple Sorbet w/ organic blueberry compote & a Maple Caramel & Chocolate Tart (which may very well have been the most divine dessert I ever did taste!).

 Thornbury Café – Bruce Street, Thornbury